zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 ## Test zone names

-The test zone for each test scenario in this document is a subdomain delegated from the base name (`dnssec05.xa`) and that subdomain having the same name as the scenario.
-The names of those zones are given in section "[Zone setup for test scenarios]" below.
+The test zone or zones for each test scenario in this document is a subdomain (or lower zone) delegated from the base name (`dnssec05.xa`) and that subdomain having the same name as the scenario.
+The names of those zones are given in section "[Test scenarios and setup of test zones]" below.

 ## All message tags